kirosyq/zris/README.md

 ### Starknet Mint NFTs
 If you want to use **starknet mint nft** module:
-1. Enter the private keys for Argent/Braavos wallets into starknet_wallets.txt, each on a new line.
+1. Enter the private keys for Argent/Braavos wallets into `starknet_wallets.txt`, each on a new line.
-2. Enter the wallet addresses into starknet_addresses.txt in the same order as the private keys.
+2. Enter the wallet addresses into `starknet_addresses.txt` in the same order as the private keys.

 ## Dependency Installation